 Photography, Joanie Simon

-Fresh herbs and ricotta are a next-level topping for soups.
+A big scoop of creamy basil ricotta is a next-level topping for soups.

 Ingredients